 Glasgow Tripper Ticket

 Glasgow Tripper ticket is a season ticket that allows travel on First Glasgow, McGill’s, Stagecoach West, West Coast Motors and Whitelaws across a large geographical area.
-The ticket currently offers tickets bundles, weekly and 4 weekly options, but from Monday 22nd July, NHSGGC staff will be able to purchase an annual Glasgow Tripper ticket and repay the cost via salary deductions.
+The ticket currently offers tickets bundles, weekly and 4 weekly options, but from Monday 22nd July 2024, NHSGGC staff were able to purchase an annual Glasgow Tripper ticket and repay the cost via salary deductions.
 Please visit Glasgow Tripper for more information on zones and validity.

-Ticket orders will be processed once a month.
-The next scheduled start date for tickets is Monday 22nd July 2024.
-Travel Plan Office need to have received the completed application by Monday 8th July 2024.
+The next scheduled start date for annual ticket applications is Monday 28th April 2025.
+Travel Plan Office need to have received all completed applications no later than Monday 14th April 2025.

 The ScotRail Annual Ticket Scheme offers staff the opportunity to purchase an Annual Ticket from ScotRail and repay through their weekly/monthly salary.
-More information on ticket prices is available from Scotrail.
+More information on ticket prices is available from ScotRail.
 Download an application form, which also has terms and conditions.
 If applying for the first time, please apply for your free Smartcard first.
-Once your Smartcard, ScotRail can upload your annual ticket to your Smartcard.
+Once your Smartcard is active, ScotRail can upload your annual ticket to your Smartcard.

 ScotRail apply a £10 administration fee for all refunds processed.
 In general, an annual season tickets has no refund value after 10 1/2 months.
 More information on the refund process for season tickets is available from National Rail.